cedricpierre/FluORM/README.md

 # FluORM

-FluORM is a lightweight and flexible Object-Relational Mapping (ORM) library for TypeScript/JavaScript applications.
+FluORM ("Flu{ent}-ORM") is a lightweight and flexible Object-Relational Mapping (ORM) library for TypeScript/JavaScript applications.
 It provides a simple and intuitive way to interact with your API endpoints while maintaining type safety and following object-oriented principles.

 ## Installation